-Main points of ESC Opinion Commission position The Commission's proposal wa approved without amendment. s The Commission has taken account of the favourable Opinion.
+Main points of ESC Opinion Commission position Commission's oved without ame • • was The Commission has taken account of the favourable Opinion.

 9. Proposal for a Council Directive on safety glazing and glazing materials on motor vehicles and their trailers